temporalio/documentation/docs-src/cloud/tcld/user/resend-invite.md

 id: resend-invite
 title: tcld user resend-invite
 sidebar_label: resend-invite
-description: How to resend invitations to users in Temporal Cloud using tcld.
+description: How to resend an invitation to a user in Temporal Cloud using tcld.
 tags:
   - tcld
 ---